 Attractions & Accommodation Near The Campsie Fells

 The village of Strathblane on the Campsie’s southern flank is the main tourist hub.
-However, small communities such as the Clachan of Campsie also are worth a visit.
+However, small communities such as the Clachan of Campsie are also worth visiting.

 For something a little different, visit the Strathblane Falconry on the grounds of the Country House Hotel.
 The falconry caters to groups, families, or individual bookings.
 Plus, the experience of handling a live bird of prey is quite amazing!
-The business operates by appointment only over seven days and can be reached by calling 01360-770222.
+The business operates by appointment only over seven days, and you can reach them by calling 01360-770222.